gered/Llanfair/README.md

 Which will spit out an "uber JAR" under `build/libs` under the naming convention `llanfair-[VERSION]-all.jar`.

+## Mac OS X and Accessibility Settings for Global Hotkeys

+Previous releases of Llanfair used an older version of JNativeHook which didn't really provide any built-in help if OS X was not properly configured in advance when Llanfair tried to hook into global key events.
+This version uses a more recent version that pops up a dialog telling you what to do if Llanfair does not yet have the required accessibility permissions, so you should not get the problem where Llanfair mysteriously closes immediately after running.

+Note that currently Llanfair **only** supports hotkeys via the JNativeHook / global hotkey interface!
+If it was not able to hook into the OS's key events (either because you denied proper permissions or for some other reason), then you will not be able to set any hotkeys in the settings window and you will thusly not be able to trigger any splits or start/stop any runs!
+This is one of the first things I intend to address.

 ## TODO

 Lots of stuff still to be done. :)